 Sustainable Tourism in Curacao

 Why is sustainable tourism important?
 It would be naïve to think that coral reefs are currently doing fine.
 The fact is that global warming results in the expulsion of the symbiotic zooxanthellae causing the corals to starve, and over fishing has resulted in lack of “mowing-power” by herbivorous fish so that corals, more and more, face overgrowth by algae.

 The porous limestone foundation of the island allows all sorts of pollutants to run from the land to the reefs nearby and cause corals to become diseased because of higher bacterial growth in the near-shore waters.

 Protect Curacao, it is a World Class Coral Island

 The observation that coral reefs are declining worldwide has resulted in a myriad of protective measures to reduce the effects of land-based pollutants and to curb over-harvesting in order to enhance coral reefs’ ability to withstand the detrimental effects of climate change whose causes can generally not be dealt with at a local level.

 In the Caribbean, the reefs of Curaçao stand a good chance of surviving once such protective measures are employed locally.
-This is currently ongoing and several organizations, such as the Curacao Hospitality and Tourism Association’s (CHATA) Dive Task Force, on the island work with other stakeholders to achieve this goal.
+This is currently ongoing and several organizations such as; Caribbean Research and Management of Biodiversity (CARMABI), SECORE International, Reef Renewal Curaçao plus several Curaçao Dive Operators are working with Public and Private stakeholders to achieve this goal.